 If you’re interested in knowing more about that, I’ve got a PowerPoint that I could send you – let me know.

 The best bits of my work are when I have to actually go and get the data that I then come back into the office and analyse.
 That means going out to people’s houses and putting a microphone on them and recording them.
 You usually have to record some boring stuff, like a word-list, but my favourite part is when you’re just talking to them and they get so caught up in a story that they forget that they’re wearing a mike.
 I’ve heard some really good stories, and made some good friends, like that.

 A lot of people think that, to do linguistics, you have to speak lots of languages.
-You don’t, necessarily – some of the greatest linguists in the world only speak the language they were brought up with.
-It certainly doesn’t hurt if you speak more than one language – and of course it can be helpful – but what makes these people scientific linguists is just that they know things about how languages in general work, and you can do that without speaking lots of them.
+You don’t!
+It certainly doesn’t hurt if you speak more than one language – and of course it can be helpful – but what makes you a linguist is just that you know things about how languages in general work, and you can do that without speaking lots of them.